-The mid-term (1) and final (1) exam for MUS 111x, 112x & 113x will consist of demonstration, by the student, for the instructor, of those skills and concepts that have been presented from the beginning of the semester (for mid-terms) or from mid-term to the end of the semester (for finals).
-There are three (3) examinations given during MUS 114x (see Piano Proficiency Examinations, below).
+The mid-term (1) and final (1) exam for MUS 111x will consist of demonstration, by the student, for the instructor, of those skills and concepts that have been presented from the beginning of the semester (for mid-terms) or from mid-term to the end of the semester (for finals).
 Mid-term and final exams are given in the Class Piano Lab or in the instructor's office, on an individual basis, following a schedule to be determined by the instructor.